adnankarol/DrowsyDriverDetection/README.md

 4. The average EAR of both eyes is taken.
 5. If the Average EAR of both eyes falls below a threshold for a given consecutive number of frames, then the alarm is sounded and the driven can be woken.
-6. The threshold of each driver/person can be found by a simple experiment.
+6. A simple experiment can find the threshold of each driver/person.
    1. Simple run the main program using the command `python main.py`.
    2. Ask the person to keep his eyes open for some time and then make a quick blink, then ask him to keep it open, and then a bigger blink.
    3. Then stop the program by pressing the `q` key.